TheRouletteBoi/ingame_payloads/README.md

 * low memory footprint which means you can add way more features than a sprx could

 CONS
-* you can't use built-in PS3 functions like cellMsgDialogOpen2 due to no availability of exports
+* Inability to use built-in PS3 functions like cellMsgDialogOpen2 due to the unavailability of exports